Bofner/Vigilante-Up-To-Jump/README.md

 FLIPS: https://www.romhacking.net/utilities/1040/

-NOTE: A ROM file for the Sega Master System game Sagaia is required to install this patch, and is NOT contained within this repository
+NOTE: A ROM file for the Sega Master System game Vigilante is required to install this patch, and is NOT contained within this repository